We provide three base

-In order to show the UI and start using the recorder, you must also call one of the
+In order to show the UI and start using the host, you must also call one of the

 as soon as you have a view container.
 For example, with a fragment:

-By passing in the fragment instance, the controller will use the fragment lifecycle to avoid memory leaks, so that there's no need to unbind.
+By passing in the fragment instance, the controller will know how to ask for permissions.
+We also use the fragment lifecycle to avoid memory leaks, so there's no need to unbind.

 the recommended implementation as it is very easy to use - no need to release or bind UI,